Home

 Thought Theseus was cool.

-She decided to help him in his quest
+To help him succeed on his quest

-And gave him a ball of wool.
+She gave him a big ball of wool.

-Theseus let out the wool
+She told him to let out the wool

-Behind him, as he explored,
+Behind himself, as he explored,

-He also carried a sword.
+And she also gave him a sword.

-When Theseus found the minotaur
+Theseus found the minotaur.

 It gave a terrible bellow.

-But our hero was not afraid
+But Theseus was not afraid,

 He was a courageous fellow.

-The minotaur lowered its horns and charged
+It lowered its horns and charged, but

 Theseus jumped aside.